Zimmerman Reed, LLP Legal Notice

 We welcome you to contact us by e-mail.
 Please note that information that you send us in an e-mail message may not be protected by legal privilege, and sending an e-mail message will not make you a client of Zimmerman Reed.
 If you are interested in having our firm represent you, please ask to be contacted by one of our attorneys.
 We will be pleased to respond promptly.

 Zimmerman Reed represents clients throughout the United States in conjunction with local counsel licensed in other jurisdictions.
+We may seek to associate with other counsel to investigate your potential claim.

 Legal and Ethical Requirements